ettersi/Tensors.jl/README.md

 ### Cyclic vs. Tree Structured Tensor Networks

 It is known that tensor network formats based on cyclic graphs are in general not closed (see <http://arxiv.org/abs/1105.4449>) and therefore appear to be unsuitable for numerical computations.
-An immediate follow-up question is whether there is any reason to consider cyclic graphs at all, i.e. whether there are tensors which can be represented more efficiently in cyclic rather than tree-based formats.
-We next construct a three-dimensional tensor and verify numerically that it can be compressed more efficiently on a triangle than a tree.
+In order to assess the gravity of this result, it would be useful to know whether cyclic tensor networks are more powerful tree-shaped ones, i.e. whether there are tensors which can be represented more efficiently in cyclic rather than tree-based formats.
+In the following, we give a positive answer to this question by constructing a three-dimensional tensor and verifying numerically that it can be compressed more efficiently on a triangle than a tree.

 The construction is fairly simple: take a triangle, set all ranks equal to `r` and fill the vertex tensors with random entries.
 ```julia